 - Rust and powdery mildew in wheat

-5. Seasonal Market Trends and Crop Pricing
+5. Market Trends for Kharif and Rabi Crops

 - Kharif crops often face price fluctuations due to oversupply or poor post-harvest storage conditions during monsoons.